Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Foam guards consist of pieces of foam that sit in your gutters to stop debris.
+- Foam guards are large pieces of foam that sit in your gutters to block debris.
 They're lightweight and easy to install.
-On average, you can expect to spend $2.47 per linear foot for foam guards.
+On average, you can expect to pay $2.47 per linear foot for foam guards.

-- Brush guards are precisely what they sound like: large brush bristles that sit in your gutters and block debris but let water through.
+- Brush guards are what they sound like: large brush bristles that sit in your gutters to block debris while letting water through.
 Brush guards cost roughly $4.06 per linear foot.

-- Mesh guards stop debris but allow water to flow through.
+- Mesh guards stop debris but let water through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and let debris slide off rather than sitting on top of the gutters.
+They're durable and encourage debris to slide off rather than sitting on top of your gutters.
 On average, you can expect to pay $4.30 per linear foot for mesh guards.

-- Surface tension guards, sometimes called reverse curve guards, use surface tension to allow debris to slide off while water flows into the gutter.
-They are normally visible from the ground.
+- Surface tension guards, also called reverse curve guards, use surface tension to let water flow into gutter system while debris slides off.
+Normally, they will be visible from the ground.
 Surface tension guards cost roughly $3.37 per linear foot.